jonesjonathan/3D-Pages-Template/README.md

 # 3D-Pages-Template
-A template for my 3D github pages repositories.
+A template for my 3D github pages repositories

-## Setup Instructions
-TODO